Remortgaging in 2025 – is now the right time to fix & for how long?

 Should I get a variable or fixed-rate mortgage?

 While I've highlighted the pros and cons of fixing your mortgage the alternative is to deliberately choose a variable rate mortgage.
 With a fixed-rate mortgage your interest rate is fixed for, say, 2 years and when your fixed-rate period ends you move on to the lender's higher SVR.
-If you took out a variable rate mortgage, rather than a fixed-rate mortgage, then the interest rate would initially rise and fall in relation to the BOE base rate (i.e. a tracker mortgage) for say 2 years and then at the whim of the lender for the rest of the life of the mortgage.
-However, currently you are likely to pay a higher initial rate on a tracker mortgage than the equivalent fixed-rate mortgage.
+If you took out a variable rate mortgage, rather than a fixed-rate mortgage, then the interest rate would initially rise and fall in relation to the BoE base rate (i.e. a tracker mortgage) for say 2 years and then at the whim of the lender for the rest of the life of the mortgage or until you remortgage.
+However, currently you will pay a higher initial rate on a tracker mortgage than the equivalent fixed-rate mortgage.
 Although you may benefit from a lower mortgage rate if you choose a discounted mortgage, depending on the individual deal.
+However, if the BoE base rate is cut further the monthly repayments on a variable rate mortgage will usually fall too.

 How to find the best fixed-rate mortgage